MaxHaertwig/CoMod/README.md

 It is organized into different sections:

 - [Client](./client): the client application
+- [Client-JS](./client-js): JavaScript code that runs within the client application
 - [Server](./server): the server backend
 - [Thesis](./thesis): the written part
 - [Schema](./schema): the schema of the client's data model